This post may contain affiliate links. If you make a purchase, I may earn a commission. As an Amazon Associate, I may earn from qualifying purchases.

 Oil usage—One big difference between the two types of diffusers is oil usage.
 The ultrasonics use very few essential oils, just a few drops a day.
 Nebulizers can blow through 10 drops of oil in less than an hour.

 Noise—Nebulizers have a long reputation of being a bit noisy.
 The best comparison is to an aquarium pump.
 It is a low hum that tends to sound louder at higher output levels.
 (Often it is not actually louder, but the pump is working faster and that increased frequency sounds louder).
-One company that has worked to solve this problem is Diffuser World.
+One company that has worked to solve this problem is Diffuser World (affiliate link).
 Their flagship Aroma Ace has an optional silencer.

 Ultrasonics are usually very quiet.
 This is most likely because ultrasonics tend to work in a frequency above the range of human hearing.
 Most ultrasonics I have used have just a slight gurgling noise.